ceydaulubas/test-reactrouter-supabase/README.md

 ### How to build a typical CRUD view in React Router v7 Framework

-- Make a Supabase/Postgres SQL view with all columns you need, e.g. `view_categories`
+- If your view references a lot of tables, make a Supabase/Postgres SQL view with all columns you need, e.g. `view_categories`
 - Create a file for your page/route (e.g. `app/routes/my-page.tsx`) with this structure:
   1. Load data: `loader` (React Router v7 Framework)
   2. Render: `export default function MyPageName` (React component).